valm10/crypto-dashboard/README.md

 ![Crypto Dashboard Screenshot](/crypto-dashboard/public/screenshot.png)

 The **Crypto Dashboard** is a real time web app that allows users to track the price, ranking, and market cap of cryptocurrencies using live data from CoinGecko.
-The interface is clean, responsive, and beginner-friendly.
+The interface is clean, responsive.

 ### ✅ Features